cvedovini/wp-linkedin/readme.txt

 The default template files, `recommendations.php` and `profile.php`, are located in the plugin's `template` folder.

 == Changelog ==

+= version 1.2.1 =
+- Added a test to avoid PHP error when no recommendations

 = version 1.2.0 =
 - Removed some unecessary code that prevented the fetching of some profile fields